Calling all Electrical Contractors, marketing is a must!

 “I’m not talking expensive campaigns or fancy marketing ideas, I'm talking simple, cost effective, easy to do around your day stuff.
 For example.”

 “Get a simple leaflet printed up, showing your picture ( preferably smart ) your services, your contact details, your website, logo’s of associations which you belong to, a little line about yourself, ‘ all types of electrical work at keen prices, clean and friendly service’.
 Nothing fancy or expensive, get a thousand made up.
-When your on a job in an area you like to work, get your leaflets out of your van and post them through neighbouring doors, only fifty or so.
+When you are on a job in an area you like to work, get your leaflets out of your van and post them through neighbouring doors, only fifty or so.
 That will bring at least 5 new customers, maybe not immediately, you have to be patient with marketing, but it will bring in new business and worth way more than the £100 you just spent on the leaflets. “

 “Now I don’t know about you, but if I want to find out about anything, I go on Google and type it in.
 We all do!
 I’m 50, not exactly part of the computer generation and I do it.
 So do your potential customers.
-A website is vital if your serious about your business.
+A website is vital if you are serious about your business.
 A simple one page, which is all you need, will cost a few hundred quid and give you a great marketing tool and show potential customers your serious and professional about your service, and most importantly to the wary consumer, your not a rogue trader.
 Don’t forget these people will be thinking do I trust this guy ? he’s coming into my home, maybe when I’m at work, scary!
 Give them something to trust, tell them about you and your service.
 “Show them pictures of you doing electrical jobs.

 Having a website is useful for customers who know what the website address is (your leafleted customers).
 However if your website can’t be found on a Google search for say ’ Electricians in Sussex ‘ it’s not doing it full job, so get it out there!